rp2323/data_analysis_portfolio/cary_police_data_project/cpd_readme.md

 * [What types of police incidents are most commonly reported in Cary?](#what-types-of-incidents-are-most-commonly-reported)
 * [How do the top incident types compare in frequency?](#how-do-the-top-incidents-types-compare)

+# Summary of Findings
+1. Cary police incidents have declined 21% between 2017 and 2022.
+The largest decline occurred from 2021 to 2022 (-12% YoY).
+2. The most common category of incident was 'all other,' which consistently accounted for roughly 60% of incidents across all six years.
+3. Although motor vehicle thefts composed the smallest absolute proportion of incidents, they had the largest percentage of increase (~300%) among crime categories.
+4. The most common crime types were larceny and fraud.
+Combined, they accounted for roughly 40% of all incidents, with larceny roughly doubling different types of fraud.

 ## About the Data
 The analysis was based on the [Town of Cary Police Incident dataset](https://data.townofcary.org/explore/dataset/cpd-incidents/export/?disjunctive.crime_category&disjunctive.crime_type&disjunctive.crimeday&disjunctive.district&disjunctive.offensecategory&disjunctive.violentproperty&disjunctive.total_incidents&disjunctive.year&dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQ09VTlQiLCJ5QXhpcyI6InRvdGFsX2luY2lkZW50cyIsImNvbG9yIjoiIzJCM0Y1NiIsInNjaWVudGlmaWNEaXNwbGF5Ijp0cnVlfV0sInhBeGlzIjoieWVhciIsIm1heHBvaW50cyI6IiIsInRpbWVzY2FsZSI6IiIsInNvcnQiOiIiLCJzZXJpZXNCcmVha2Rvd25UaW1lc2NhbGUiOiIiLCJjb25maWciOnsiZGF0YXNldCI6ImNwZC1pbmNpZGVudHMiLCJvcHRpb25zIjp7ImRpc2p1bmN0aXZlLmNyaW1lX2NhdGVnb3J5Ijp0cnVlLCJkaXNqdW5jdGl2ZS5jcmltZV90eXBlIjp0cnVlLCJkaXNqdW5jdGl2ZS5jcmltZWRheSI6dHJ1ZSwiZGlzanVuY3RpdmUuZGlzdHJpY3QiOnRydWUsImRpc2p1bmN0aXZlLm9mZmVuc2VjYXRlZ29yeSI6dHJ1ZSwiZGlzanVuY3RpdmUudmlvbGVudHByb3BlcnR5Ijp0cnVlLCJkaXNqdW5jdGl2ZS50b3RhbF9pbmNpZGVudHMiOnRydWUsImRpc2p1bmN0aXZlLnllYXIiOnRydWV9fX1dLCJ0aW1lc2NhbGUiOiIiLCJkaXNwbGF5TGVnZW5kIjp0cnVlLCJhbGlnbk1vbnRoIjp0cnVlfQ%3D%3D).
 Some of the key attributes that the data encompasses are: